Summa Equity uses Normative to drive portfolio decarbonization

 They found what they’d expected: like the majority of businesses, the biggest share of their carbon footprint came from indirect and supply chain emissions in scope 3.
 In particular, NG noticed that their diesel vehicle fleet was a large source of emissions.

 Going forward, NG will use their scope 3 calculations to inform their carbon reduction actions – like exploring lower-CO2 options for their fleet – while refining these calculations with activity-based data from their suppliers.

 “Numbers and analysis are an important foundation for ambitious – but also realistic – targeting and direction-setting.”

 Ingrid Bjørdal, Director of Sustainability and Compliance at Norsk Gjenvinning

 From the beginning, Summa has been working to prove that private equity can be profitable while still doing good.

-“We want to demonstrate that impact and financial results can go hand-in-hand”, says Hannah Berget, ESG Associate at Summa Equity.
+“We want to demonstrate that impact and financial results can go hand-in-hand”, says Hannah Berget, Impact Manager at Summa Equity.